giove91/arithmat/README.md

 ### Available methods

-All classes for arithmetic matroids must also derive from some subclass of Sage's `Matroid`.
+All classes for arithmetic matroids must also derive from some subclass of SageMath's `Matroid`.
 In particular, `Matroid` methods are still available.
 For example:
 ```sage
 M = ToricArithmeticMatroid(matrix(ZZ, [[1,2,3], [0,1, 1]]))